netinvent/ofunctions/README.md

 - string_handling: remove accents / special chars from strings
 - threading: threading decorator for functions

-ofunctions is compatible with Python 3.5+ and is tested on both Linux and Windows.
+ofunctions is compatible with Python 2.7 and 3.5+ and is tested on both Linux and Windows.
-Still, most packages will work with Python 2.7+, but are only manually tested sometimes (it's a real pain to get python 2.7 CI to work).
-Here's a list of notorious bad packages that won't play well with Python 2.7:
+There are still two subpackages that will only work with Python 3.5+
-- delayed_keyboardinterrupt (signal handling is different)
+- delayed_keyboardinterrupt (signal handling is different in Python 2.7)
 - threading (we don't have concurrent_futures in python 2.7)

-All other packages should play fairly nice even with Python 2.7.

 ## Setup